sarahciston/codingcare/posts/guide.md

 >"Care is the practice of savouring how subtle differences can make all the difference."
 >>[Data Loam.](http://www.degruyter.com/document/doi/10.1515/9783110697841/html) (2020).
 In J. Golding, M. Reinhart, & M. Paganelli (Eds.), De Gruyter.

+>"What happens when we integrate rather than refuse the pain, toil, and doom of surviving?
+How do we put our interconnectedness into practice?"
+>Johanna Hedva, Processing Foundation

 ### we choose/find small things to get excited about and do them right away